Biotech Melt-Up

 Daily death tolls are now plateauing in the US for the past week.
 This is a positive sign as it marks the first step towards recovery.

-Daily Death RateSource: FT.com (click for a clearer image)
+Daily Death TollsSource: FT.com (click for a clearer image)

-However, as can be observed from the chart, the US has suffered the most severe daily death rate with a 7-day (weekly) moving average peak of ~2000 fatalities.
+However, as can be observed from the chart, the US has suffered the most severe daily death toll with a 7-day (weekly) moving average peak of ~2000 fatalities.
 Thus, the plateauing stage will also be a much longer sideways process similar to the worst affected countries, like Italy and Spain (peak ~900/day).
 A quicker drop-off like in Australia, South Korea, and Austria is not possible since they were much more successful during the containment phase of the pandemic management.

 What does this mean for the economic recovery?

-A daily death rate is a number that distills down the entire pandemic into a single statistic that is a clear tracker of the virus's impact.
+A daily death toll is a number that distills down the entire pandemic into a single statistic that is a clear tracker of the virus's impact.
 It is simple to assimilate by the population, is relatively more accurate though understated, has strong psychological implications, and dominates the news cycle.
-A high rate will only allow much smaller steps towards recovery.
+A high level of daily casualties will only allow much smaller steps towards recovery.
 It is a much harder task to convince the majority of the population to resume normal activity when 1500 to 2000 Americans are dying daily from the disease.
 And with a long plateauing period the statistic is going to remain stubbornly high for the rest of the month and into early May.
 This can be inferred by observing the graph line for Italy and Spain where the daily mortalities are still above 500 even two weeks after ending plateauing.

-A push to take bigger steps toward economic recovery in short order can end up keeping the daily death rate in a prolonged sideways movement or possibly shift it higher.
+A push to take bigger steps toward economic recovery in short order can end up keeping the daily death toll in a prolonged sideways movement or possibly shift it higher.
 Already, COVID-19 has killed more Americans in the first three weeks of April than the entire 2019 flu season.

 But the economy has to take measured baby-steps as both public health and economic health have to nursed back.
 It cannot remain a mutually exclusive choice in another 2 to 4 weeks.
 A slow and highly calibrated approach that gradually builds on the success of each step can prove more productive and durable.
-A surge higher in the daily death rate would be indicative of a second-wave that can end up prolonging the economic freeze.

-If the US daily death rate, after plateauing, begins to dip faster than other countries with high mortality rates, that would be a sign of the US finding a more effective approach.
+If the US daily death toll, after plateauing, begins to dip faster than other countries with high mortality tolls, that would be a sign of the US finding a more effective approach.
 But at this time it doesn't seem likely.

 Biotech Resurgence